RehanSaeed/rehansaeed.github.io/content/posts/2014/securing-the-aspnet-mvc-web-config/index.md

 ## Turn On Custom Errors

 In the early stages of development, you want to see the full stack trace of your exceptions when an error occurs on a page.
 When it comes to releasing your site, you need to hide this sensitive information.
 Unbelievably, the default ASP.NET MVC template leaves this sensitive information wide open.
-To hide this, you need to add the [customErrors](http://msdn.microsoft.com/en-us/library/vstudio/h0hfz6fc%28v=vs.100%29.aspx) section to your web.config file and turn it on.
+To hide this, you need to add the [customErrors](http://msdn.microsoft.com/en-us/library/vstudio/h0hfz6fc%28v=vs.100%29.aspx) section to your `web.config` file and turn it on.

 The problem is that we still want this setting to be turned off when debugging.
 This is where [configuration file transforms](http://go.microsoft.com/fwlink/?LinkId=301874) come in.
-This setting is off when the solution configuration is 'Debug' and on when it is 'Release'.
+This setting is off when the solution configuration is `Debug` and on when it is `Release`.
 The debug attribute in the compilation section is set in the same way.

 ## Securing Cookies